Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks: Ballistic Surfing Acceleration: Physical Picture

-Eq.~(\ref{eq:gammadot_acc}) represents the BSA acceleration capacity for particles with cyclotron orbits that actually cross the shock.
-However, such particles constitute only a small (and generally unknown) fraction of the electron population present in galaxy cluster shocks.
-We therefore introduce an efficiency parameter $\eta_{\rm BSA} \ll 1$ and define an acceleration rate, averaged over the entire source region, as
+Eq.~(\ref{eq:gammadot_acc}) represents the theoretical BSA acceleration capacity for particles with cyclotron orbits that intercept the shock front.
+However, such particles constitute only a minute fraction of the total electron population within galaxy cluster shocks.
+We therefore introduce a participation factor $\eta_{\rm BSA} \ll 1$ and define the effective acceleration rate, averaged over the entire source region, as:

-The radio relic spectra modeled in this work constrain the efficiency to small values of $\eta_{\rm BSA}$, thereby quantifying the net, time-averaged energization relative to the intrinsic BSA rate.
-They do not imply weak microscopic acceleration, but instead reflect the reduction from the ideal coherent-surfing limit to the ensemble-averaged acceleration expected once finite trapping times, shock geometry, and unresolved kinetic-scale transport are taken into account.
+Here, $\eta_{\rm BSA}$ represents a macroscopic participation factor that accounts for the fact that shocks occupy only a very small volume within galaxy clusters.
+Consequently, the particles currently associated with shock-front acceleration represent only a small and generally unknown fraction of the total population of radiating particles accelerated at earlier times.

 Several important features of the acceleration rate follow immediately from this formulation.
 First, the acceleration rate is independent of particle energy, implying linear energy growth in time in the absence of losses.
 Second, the acceleration efficiency depends explicitly on the shock obliquity through the geometric factor $g$ and $E_{\rm conv}$.
 It vanishes in the limit of parallel shocks, where the motional electric field disappears, and also in the absence of shocks, when $c_B=1$.
 Finally, the acceleration rate depends only on macroscopic shock parameters and does not invoke particle diffusion coefficients or turbulent scattering rates.